Successor Feature Representations: Introduction

 \section{Introduction}

-Reinforcement Learning (RL) successfully addressed many complex problems such as playing computer games, chess, and even Go with superhuman performance \citep{mnih2015human, silver2018general}.
-These impressive results are possible thanks to a vast amount of interactions of the RL agent with its environment/task.
-Such strategy is unsuitable in settings where the agent has to perform and learn at the same time.
-Consider, for example, a care giver robot in a hospital that has to learn a new task, such as a new route to deliver meals.
-In such a setting, the agent can not collect a vast amount of training samples but has to adapt quickly instead.
-Transfer learning aims to provide mechanisms quickly to adapt agents in such settings \citep{taylor2009transfer, lazaric2012transfer, zhu2020transfer}.
-The rationale is to use knowledge from previously encountered \textit{source} tasks for a new \textit{target} task to improve the learning performance on the target task.
-The previous knowledge can help reducing the amount of interactions required to learn the new optimal behavior.
-For example, the care giver robot could reuse knowledge about the layout of the hospital it learned in previous source tasks (e.g.\ guiding a person) to learn to deliver meals.
+One of the goals of Artificial Intelligence (AI) is to design agents that have the same abilities as humans, including to quickly adapt to new environments and tasks.
+Reinforcement Learning (RL), the branch of AI that learns new behaviors based on the maximization of reward signals from the environment, has already successfully addressed many complex problems such as playing computer games, chess, and even Go with superhuman performance \citep{mnih2015human, silver2018general}.
+These impressive results are possible thanks to a vast amount of interactions of the RL agents with their environment/task during learning.
+Nonetheless, such a strategy is unsuitable for settings where the amount of environment interactions is costly or restricted, for example, in robotics or when an agent has to adapt quickly to a new task or environment.
+Consider a caregiver robot in a hospital that has to learn a new task, such as a new route to deliver meals.
+In such a setting, the agent can not collect a vast amount of training samples but has to adapt quickly.
+Transfer learning aims to provide mechanisms to address this issue~\citep{taylor2009transfer, lazaric2012transfer, zhu2020transfer}.
+The rationale is to use knowledge from previously encountered source tasks for a new target task to improve the learning performance on this target task.
+The previous knowledge can help reduce the amount of interactions required to learn the new optimal behavior.
+For example, the caregiver robot could reuse knowledge about the layout of the hospital learned in previous source tasks (e.g.\ guiding a person) to learn to deliver meals.

+The Successor Feature (SF) and General Policy Improvement (GPI) framework \citep{barreto2020fast} is a prominent transfer learning mechanism for tasks where only the reward function differs.
+SF is an extension of Successor Representations (SR) \citep{dayan1993improving}.
+SR represents a policy (a learned behavior) by decoupling its dynamics from the expected rewards.
+The dynamics are described by the cumulative discounted probability of successor states for a start state $s$, i.e.\ a description of which future states the agent will visit if using the policy starting from $s$.
+This allows evaluating the policy by any reward function that defines rewards over visited states.